 Leases

-The Company has multiple lease agreements for office, laboratory and manufacturing space with varying contractual terms set to expire between 2025 and 2028.
+The Company has multiple lease agreements for office, laboratory, and manufacturing space with varying contractual terms set to expire between 2026 and 2028.
 Typically, base rent payments commence at the beginning of each lease term and continue through the term of the respective lease.
 The Company’s lease agreements have escalating rent clauses, which require higher rent payments in future years.
-The Company has two significant leases for office and laboratory space located in Cambridge, Massachusetts, and one significant lease for manufacturing space in Devens, Massachusetts.
+The Company has one significant lease for office and laboratory space located in Cambridge, Massachusetts.
+The term of the lease began on October 1, 2016 and continues until October 2028.
+The Company does not have the option to extend the term of the lease at the termination date.

-The Company’s leases are included on its consolidated balance sheet as follows (in thousands):
+The Company’s operating leases included in its consolidated balance sheets as follows (in thousands):

 As of